Hendrix-CS/creativity-TEC/writing/writing2.md

 PDF" option in the File menu.
 If you are having trouble figuring out how to export your document as a PDF, please ask for help!

-You should upload your final draft via (TBA).
+You should upload your final draft via [this DropBox link](https://www.dropbox.com/request/D5vfB6zZrDHXzIpCpYM5).